mattkward/MATLAB-on-AWS-SageMaker/README.md

-# MATLAB-on-AWS-SageMaker
+# Overview

 This Repo provides an approach for executing MATLAB stand-alone executables on AWS SageMaker.
 Amazon has a large number of repos of there own that give a more complete overview on their technologies, with this mostly filling the gap for executing MATLAB code on the platform.

 Software used:
 * Ubuntu